 In 2016 she launched Artists/Projects to provide a platform to promote printmaking (both traditional and digital), artists books and papermaking in Sydney.
 Curating ‘This is Print” an exhibition of Sydney and Oaxaca Mexican Printmakers.
 She is currently working on a ‘Women in Print’ exhibition.

 In 2017 her work move into the public realm as she completed a number of projects including a performance for the You Are Here Festival Canberra, 20 digital art posters for Bankstown Bus Interchange, a collaborative mural with artists Akisiew and artwork designs for water stations for Canada Bay Council.
 In addition her interest in urban spaces saw her assist in curating the exhibition, artists talk and forum 'Grow: Places for People' exploring the role of creativity in urban growth for Bankstown Art Centre.

-In 2018 she will undertake the Urban Screen Residency with Liverpool City Council, be the lead artist on the Riches and Texture project with Penrith City Council and will head to Japan in July for an artist residency with Mokuhanga Innovation LAB and conduct further research into printmaking and papermaking during her travels.
+In 2018 undertook the Urban Screen Residency with Liverpool City Council, was the lead artist on the Riches and Texture project with Penrith City Council and spent 3 months in Japan for an artist residency with Mokuhanga Innovation LAB and Mino Paper Art Village in addition conducted further research into printmaking and papermaking during her travels.

 She has worked with Inner West, Leichhardt, Canterbury-Bankstown, Canada Bay, Woollahra and Penrith Councils.
 As well as a number of businesses and not-for profit organization’s such as Lost in Books-Fairfield, Children’s Ground and Gundjehmi Aboriginal Corporation-Jabiru NT, Bankstown Youth Development Services- Bankstown, Kaldor Projects- Sydney, Julia Street Creative Centre- Portland Victoria and Kinokuniya Bookshop - Sydney.